sha-shrestha/dstack/README.md

 To access `dstack`, click the URL provided in the output.
 If you try to access `dstack` without using this URL, it will require you to sign up using a username and a password.
 ## Configuration

-For more details on how to install and run `dstack`, please check the [Installation](https://docs.dstack.ai/v/0.6.x/installation) documentation page.

 If you open the URL, you'll see the following interface: